-Revelling in simple cooking techniques and an infectious enthusiasm for food, Jamie Oliver helped millions who had been afraid of the kitchen to grab a knife and get chopping.
+Revelling in simple cooking techniques, Jamie Oliver helped millions who had been afraid of the kitchen to grab a knife and get chopping.
 His career has also seen him attempt to tackle childhood obesity and food in schools.

 2. Julia Child

-The OG TV chef, Julia Child’s influence is still obvious, even 14 years after her death.
-Her passion for French food and talent in the kitchen helped make her a household name and ensured that millions around the world fell under her spell.
+The OG celebrity chef's passion for French food and talent in the kitchen helped make her a household name and ensured millions fell under her spell.

 3. Gordon Ramsay

-His brash, unapologetic presentation and natural flair in the kitchen made him a compelling character to watch, and shows such as “The F Word”, “Hell’s Kitchen” and “Kitchen Nightmares” have won him fans across the world.
+His brash, unapologetic presentation and natural flair in the kitchen made him a compelling character to watch.
+Shows such as The F Word, Hell’s Kitchen and Kitchen Nightmares have won him fans across the world.

 4. Nigella Lawson

-Forever flirtatious and incredibly talented, Nigella Lawson continues to have an uncanny ability to make food feel accessible and relatable to audiences of all ages - as proved by the over three million books she’s sold over her career.
+Forever flirtatious and incredibly talented, Nigella has an uncanny ability to make food feel accessible and relatable to audiences of all ages.
+This is aptly demonstrated by the three million books she has sold throughout her career.